suddenly1990/foundryfilehelper/README.md

 ### 0.0.1

 - Initial release of Foundry File Helper.
-- Automatically generates test and deployment script files when Solidity files are created in the `src` directory.
+- Automatically generates test and deployment script files when smartConcract files are created in the `src` directory.

 ## Following extension guidelines

 Ensure that you've followed [the extension guidelines](https://code.visualstudio.com/api/references/extension-guidelines) to create a high-quality extension.

-**Enjoy using Foundry File Helper and streamline your Solidity development process!**
+**Enjoy using Foundry File Helper and streamline your smartConcract development process!**